Information about Virgin Island

 Virgin Island is one of the 124 islands in the Hundred Islands National Park.
-The park is located in Alaminos City, Pangasinan and probably the most visited tourist spot in the province.
-The island was named as such because it was once unspoiled and was previously dominated by sea snakes but are no longer found in the island.
+The park is located in Alaminos City, Pangasinan,and is probably the most visited tourist spot in the province.
+The island was named such because it was once unspoiled.

-According to some locals, the island’s name came from the virgins taken to the island to be sacrificed during the Hispanic period.
-The story remains a mystery, and nobody knows the reason the women have to do it and who made them do it.
+But some locals say the island’s name came from the virgins taken to the island to be sacrificed during the Hispanic period.
+The story remains a mystery; nobody knows why the women have to do it and who made them do it.

-A sandbar also links the two islands, although the waves can be pretty much strong at noontime, and the water rises slightly above the knee.
-It is recommended to wear aqua shoes when walking on the sandbar as sharp corals and rocks are lying on some parts of the seabed.
+A sandbar also links the two islands, although the waves can be pretty strong at noontime, and the waters rise slightly above the knee.
+It is recommended to wear aqua shoes when walking on the sandbar as sharp corals and rocks are scattered on some parts of the seabed.

 Tickets and entry

 You need to pay several fees before you can enter the Hundred Islands National Park.
 If you are just going for a day tour, you need to pay an environmental fee of PhP60, an entrance fee of PhP30, and an insurance fee of PhP10, for a total of PhP100.
 Those who want to stay overnight will need to pay a bit more, as their environmental fee is PhP120.

 There is also a PhP200 deposit that you need to pay when you register at the tourism office.
 This is for the local government’s “Basura mo, iuwi mo” (Bring your own trash home) policy.
 You will be given a trash bag that you can use during your visit to the park.
 When you return with your trash bag filled with litter, your deposit will be returned to you.